 Capitalizing on solar power

-Solar power is becoming less and less expensive to generate and it could soon replace energy generated by natural gas, oil and coal.
+Solar power is becoming less and less expensive to generate and it could soon replace energy generated by natural gas, oil, diesel and coal.
 Solar power represents business opportunities for Hydro-Québec.
 In fact, our current development strategies include the construction of solar generating stations.

 The energy transition is also an opportunity to: